 Yet some odd remnants of the past remained.
-The most eye-catching of these was a graveyard, the Dreifaltigkeitsfriedhof, directly in front of the station.5)For more on this cemetery, see its (German-language) Wikipedia article.
-Never a reassuring sight for a prospective traveler, the cemetery was not removed until 1922.
+The most eye-catching of these was a graveyard, the Dreifaltigkeitsfriedhof (Trinity Cemetery), directly in front of the station.For more on this cemetery, see its (German-language) Wikipedia article.
+Having a graveyard in front of the station is never a reassuring sight for a prospective traveler, of course, but the cemetery offered good opportunities for prostitutes to avoid the vice squad by posing as grieving widows.
+That contributed perhaps most to its removal in 1922.
 Plans to redevelop the cemetery into an extension for the station came to nothing, and it was eventually just turned into a square.

 Within short walking distance, one could reach the Wilhelmstraße, the political center of the German Empire and arguably the most important power axis of the world around 1900.
 With the nearby Anhalter Bahnhof, the Potsdamer and its environs became the venue of diplomatic get-togethers and sessions of political gossiping.